-Dollar index inches up from 15-month low; euro pauses after rally
+FOREX-Dollar index inches up from 15-month low; euro pauses after rally

 "I think overall it's still a buy on dips and it can go to $1.20," he said.

-Against the yen, the euro slipped 0.2 percent to 131.08 yen, pulling back from Wednesday's high of 131.40 yen, the euro's strongest against the yen since February 2016.
+Against the yen, the euro slipped 0.2 percent to 131.08 yen , pulling back from Wednesday's high of 131.40 yen, the euro's strongest against the yen since February 2016.

 The dollar inched 0.1 percent lower against the yen to 110.64, moving back toward a low of 109.92 yen set earlier this week, which was its lowest in more than six weeks.

-The yen showed limited reaction to a cabinet reshuffle by Japanese Prime Minister Shinzo Abe, in which he reappointed key economic ministers while replacing his defense and foreign ministers.
+The yen showed limited reaction to a cabinet reshuffle by Japanese Prime Minister Shinzo Abe, in which he reappointed key economic ministers while replacing his defence and foreign ministers.

 Overall, the yen will probably be weighed down by the Bank of Japan's loose monetary policy, said Heng Koon How, head of markets strategy for United Overseas Bank.